Friendly and supportive environmentKim - Norway

 If your home institution doesn't nominate you for exchange, don't worry.
 You can still study with us through our study abroad program.

-Once you have been nominated by your home institution and your nomination has been accepted, we will send you an email with a unique link to complete the online application form via the QUT Global Portal.
+Once you have been nominated by your home institution and your nomination has been accepted, we will send you an email with a unique link to complete the online application form via the QUT Application Portal.
+This email sometimes gets sent to junk folders, so keep checking daily!

 You will need to attach all the required documents, including a copy of your passport, which must be valid for at least 6 months after your exchange program finishes.